-The purpose of having a school uniform is to ensure that all pupils are identified with the School and all appear neat and unobtrusive.
-All pupils should wear uniform in accordance with the published school uniform standards (Year 7-11 and Sixth Form) which can be found on the school website (http://wgs.org.uk/school-life/uniform/).
+The purpose of having a school uniform is to ensure that all pupils are identified with the school and all appear neat and unobtrusive.
+All pupils should wear uniform in accordance with the published school uniform standards (Year 7-11 and Sixth Form) which can be found on the school website.
 School uniform is formal attire, like a suit, and as such it is inappropriate to wear it informally (e.g. with shirts not tucked in).
-It is important that pupils, staff and parents work together to maintain the School's high reputation in this respect.
+It is important that pupils, staff and parents work together to maintain the school's high reputation in this respect.
 Sixth Formers do not wear uniform; they wear suits instead (see Sixth Form Uniform Standards).
 Some key points include: